-Add the spice powders listed in the ingredient list, followed by the chicken and yogurt.
+Add the spice powders listed in the ingredient list, followed by the pre-marinated chicken.

 Once the pressure has released and the pressure valve comes down, open the lid and add the cashew paste.
 Cashew paste is made by soaking cashews in warm water and blending together to form a paste.
 Then add in fresh chopped cilantro (or coriander).

-Give it all a stir and simmer for another 6 minutes until the chicken is cooked and the liquid in the curry has reduced.
+Give it all a stir and simmer in Saute mode for another 6 minutes until the chicken is cooked and the liquid in the curry has reduced.
 Your Instant Pot chicken curry is ready to be served.

 You can use fresh or frozen, boneless or bone-in chicken for this recipe.
 The pressure-cooking time will vary for bone-in and boneless chicken pieces.
 It will also differ by the size of the chicken pieces you are using.
 In this recipe, the chicken is cooked first in Pressure Cook mode, and then in Sauté.

-Boneless fresh chicken: Pressure Cook 5 minutes, followed by a quick release.
+Boneless fresh chicken: Pressure Cook for 5 minutes, followed by a quick release.
 Sauté for 5 minutes after pressure cooking.

 Boneless frozen chicken: Pressure Cook 6 minutes, Natural Pressure release for 5 minutes, followed by a quick release.
 Sauté for 5 minutes after pressure cooking.

 Sauté the onions: Sautéing the onions at the beginning of the recipe will make them caramelize a little and give it a delicious authentic taste.

 Adding cream at the end: You can add some cream towards the end to give the curry extra richness.
 This is totally optional!